Joe Ingles: Orlando Magic (2023–2024)

 On 7 July 2023, Ingles signed a two-year, $22 million contract with the Orlando Magic.
+Ingles made 68 total appearances for Orlando during the 2023–24 NBA season, recording averages of 4.4 points, 2.1 rebounds, and 3.0 assists.

-Minnesota Timberwolves (2024–present)
+Minnesota Timberwolves (2024–2026)

 On 6 July 2024, Ingles signed a one-year, $3.3 million deal with the Minnesota Timberwolves.
 He had his first start of the season and first in three years on 21 March 2025, a move motivated by the presence of his family and his eldest son, who has autism, having sat through an entire NBA game for the first time the previous Sunday, in which Ingles was inactive.
 Head coach Chris Finch desired to give Ingles' son the chance to see his father play before the family headed back to their Florida residence.
 Ingles played the first six minutes of the game, recording one assist as the Timberwolves eventually won 134-93 over the New Orleans Pelicans.

 On 7 July 2025, Ingles re-signed with the Timberwolves on a one-year contract worth the veteran minimum.
+He made 27 appearances (including two starts) for Minnesota, posted averages of 1.5 points, 0.7 rebounds, and 1.3 assists.
+On 12 April 2026, Ingles recorded 15 points and 10 assists in a 132–126 victory over the New Orleans Pelicans.

+Melbourne United (2026–present)

+On 19 May 2026, Ingles signed a two-year contract with Melbourne United, returning to the Australian NBL for the first time since 2009.